A feasibility analysis towards the simulation of hysteresis with spin-lattice dynamics: Introduction

-In this work we use SLD calculations with sLLG spin dynamics to simulate the hysteresis behavior of a ferromagnetic material.
-We use physical parameters that are typical for bulk bcc iron.
-We focus on determining optimal simulation parameters that allow to obtain reliable results at low temperatures.
-Also, we explore how the hysteresis loops depend on the different physical properties that characterize these magnetic systems: anisotropy, exchange, damping, and lattice vibrations.
-The paradigmatic SW model is taken as a reference to achieve this goal.
+We explore the possibility of using a high damping parameter in order to reduce the relaxation time and speed up the calculations.
+The use of strong damping led us to revise the definition of the noise-noise correlations in the sLL equations and find the correct parameter dependence that lets the systems thermalize with their equilibrium environments at long times.
+In this work, we perform SLD simulations using the SPIN package of the software LAMMPS \cite{thompson2022lammps, tranchida2018massively, LAMMPS-spin}.In order to enable its use in this study with relatively large damping, the software was modified accordingly.

 The paper is organized as follows.
 In Sec. \ref{sec:methods}, the theoretical models used and the simulation details are presented.
 In Sec. \ref{sec:results}, the main results of this study are shown.
-Finally, a summary and the conclusions of the work are drawn in Sec. \ref{sec:conclusions}.
+A summary and the conclusions of the work are drawn in Sec. \ref{sec:conclusions}.
 In order to simplify several parametric studies, as a first approach we run spin dynamics simulations with the positions of the atoms fixed at their ideal equilibrium values.
 The influence of the spin-lattice coupling is explored and discussed in the last part of Sec. \ref{sec:results}.
+Finally, in an Appendix we derive the Fokker-Planck equation associated to the SLD dynamics and from it, we fix the noise-noise correlations that ensure the asymptotic approach to equilibrium.
+We confirmed, with simulations not shown here, that these do indeed take the systems to equilibrium even at large values of the damping factor, very convenient to reduce the simulation time.